Skip to content

 FAQs – Medical Transcription Jobs From Home

-4. What equipment or skills do I need to start medical transcription from home?
+u003cstrongu003e4.
+What equipment or skills do I need to start medical transcription from home?u003c/strongu003e

-You’ll need a computer, fast internet, a foot pedal, transcription software (like eScription), and excellent listening and typing skills.
+You’ll need a computer, fast internet, a foot pedal, transcription software (like u003cstrongu003eeScriptionu003c/strongu003e), and excellent listening and typing skills.
 Some companies may require experience with medical terminology or HIPAA training.